Konstantin Kalinin

 Don’t skip the training

-Even the most intuitive UI won’t help if staff don’t understand it.
-Build training programs tailored to each user role—physicians, nurses, admins, billing teams.
+Even the cleanest UI won’t help if staff don’t understand it.
+Build training programs tailored to each user role, physicians, nurses, admins, billing teams.
 Include:

 • Hands-on sessions